-The EU emissions trading system (EU ETS) is a cornerstone of the European Union's policy to combat climate change and its key tool for reducing industrial greenhouse gas emissions cost-effectively.
-The first - and still by far the biggest - international system for trading greenhouse gas emission allowances, the EU ETS covers more than 11,000 power stations and industrial plants in 31 countries, as well as airlines.
+The EU emissions trading system (EU ETS) is a cornerstone of the EU's policy to combat climate change and its key tool for reducing greenhouse gas emissions cost-effectively.
+It is the world's first major carbon market and remains the biggest one.

 Within the cap, companies receive or buy emission allowances which they can trade with one another as needed.
 They can also buy limited amounts of international credits from emission-saving projects around the world.
 The limit on the total number of allowances available ensures that they have a value.